The Grand Teton's Upper Exum Climbing Route

 Staying upright on the upper ledge - one variation.

-There are two ledges at the end of Wall Street.
-This climber is on the upper ledge.
-We stand totally upright and work our way around the corner like this climber.
-The footholds are awkward and narrow but we trust 'em.
+When we're on the upper ledge, we stand totally upright and work our way around the corner like this climber.
+The footholds are narrow but we trust 'em.
 There are no great handholds.

 Here is the video: